AndBerra/media_publisher_ros2/README.md

 </div>

-This project provides a robust, out-of-the-box solution for handling common media tasks in ROS 2.
-It's designed for rapid prototyping and development, with all dependencies managed inside a Docker container.
+This project provides a complete, Dockerized ROS 2 pipeline that captures live video from your computer's webcam and audio from its microphone.
+It publishes these streams as standard ROS 2 topics, offering an out-of-the-box solution for rapid prototyping and integrating real-world sensor data into robotics applications.

 ---